OpenDAoC/OpenDAoC-Core/SRD/06_World_Systems/Horse_Route_System.md

 ## Overview

+**Game Rule Summary**: Horse routes provide fast automated travel between major locations using NPC-controlled mounts.
+You purchase tickets from stable masters, get automatically mounted on a horse, and ride along predefined paths to your destination without any player control.
+The journey is safe but you'll be dismounted if you take any damage during the ride.

 The horse route system provides automated travel between major locations using NPC-controlled mounts.
 Players purchase tickets from stable masters and ride along predefined paths.

 ## Core Mechanics